-(53) People & Culture via Ask HR are responsible for providing advice to staff and managers about this Policy and Procedure, related procedures and to the Enterprise Agreement and may coordinate support for a staff member.
+(54) People & Culture via AskHR are responsible for providing advice to staff and supervisors/managers about this Policy and Procedure, related procedures and to the Enterprise Agreement and may coordinate support for a staff member.

-Managers
+Supervisors and/or Managers

-(54) Managers are responsible for providing advice to staff about this policy and procedure, related procedures and the Enterprise Agreement, as requested by staff, and may coordinate support for a staff member.
-Managers may request support from their People & Culture Business Partner.

-(55) Managers may approve leave applications and/or requests for flexible working arrangements for their staff, safety plans and other contingencies in accordance with the procedure.

-(56) While Managers/People & Culture are able to advise and assist staff, please note they are not able to act on behalf of, or as an advocate for staff.
+- (55) Supervisors and/or managers are responsible for providing advice to staff about this Policy and Procedure, related procedures and the Enterprise Agreement, as requested by staff, and may coordinate support for a staff member.
+Supervisors and/or managers may request support from their People & Culture Business Partner. - (56) Supervisors and/or managers may approve leave applications and/or requests for flexible working arrangements for their staff, safety plans and other contingencies in accordance with the procedure. - (57) While Supervisors/Managers/People & Culture can advise and assist staff, please note they are not able to act on behalf of, or as an advocate for staff.